 There are a few improvements needed though.
 In the photo above, the bike track stops at the stop sign at the light.
 It doesn’t continue as a path though.
 I am not sure if that was intentional.
 The reality will be that cyclists and pedestrians alike will stop at the curb in a ‘shared space’ like environment.
 The part that I added in gray would have made the cross walk crossing the space a bit more obvious I think.

 But what really needs to be modified is the curb cut at the arrows.
 It is basically forgotten and too high.

 Also in the picture above: the green line is the desire line coming from Main into Riverdale east bound.
-Main slopes down a bit and no cyclist will hit the brakes, come to a full stop and then turn right a sharp right when you can bypass the lights instead.
+Main slopes down a bit and no cyclist will hit the brakes, come to a full stop, look left and right and then turn a sharp right when you can bypass the lights instead and maintain your speed somewhat.
 So be prepared to see that happening by default.

 Above: Coming from the canal on Hawthorne east bound (I know, the red line should be in the other lane, where the blue vehicle is), crossing Main to turn left, I found myself lost in the area of the green circle.
 There is no place to line up.
 This is a pre-redesign image obviously.
 I don’t have a drone and father’s day didn’t provide me one again this year.
 It is probably not a move many cyclists make though.
 The corner where the red arrow ends is well designed.
 I took a pic there, but it mysteriously disappeared from my camera, together with the clips I made of the murals.

 If you are still with me, you have to realise the Main Street reconstruction is a huge deal for Ottawa.
 Huge with a capital H. It took political courage, a huge effort by the community, supportive city staff and lots of design discussions.
 If this is successful (not only for cycling, but for everyone) and I believe it will be, then future projects will be so much easier.

 A sewer project is not a bike project